TJ Galiardi

-Terry Joseph Galiardi (born April 22, 1988) is a Canadian-born American former professional ice hockey forward.
+Terry Joseph Galiardi, Jr. (born April 22, 1988) is a Canadian-born American former professional ice hockey forward.
 He most notably played in the National Hockey League (NHL) with the Colorado Avalanche, San Jose Sharks, Calgary Flames and Winnipeg Jets.

 Early life

 Galiardi is the son of Terry and Lori Galiardi.
 He has two brothers, Rylan and Daniel.
 His mother is a United States citizen and Galiardi holds dual Canadian and U.S. citizenship.
 In international competition, Galiardi plays for the United States.
 He graduated from St. Mary's High School, in 2006.